rubyist/sensornet/README.md

 sensornet
 =========

-Code for running a network of sensors on various microprocessors using nRF24L01+ radios
+This code will demonstrate building a network of sensors using multiple microprocessor platforms using nRF24L01+ transcievers.

+At this point the platforms include:
+ * Arduino
+ * Raspberry Pi
+ * BeagleBone Black